Assistant Dean of Students/Director of Residence Life and Housing

 Community Development Coordinators (CDC)

-Katie Elmer is the CDC of Hanselman Hall.
+Katie Elmer is the CDC of Brooks-Mulledy Hall.
 Katie has a BA in Spanish from the University of Connecticut and an MA in College Student Personnel from Bowling Green State University.
-As a graduate assistant, Katie worked in career services and student conduct.
+Before coming to Holy Cross in summer 2017, Katie worked in career services and student conduct.
 Katie is originally from Milford, CT and loves going to the beach.
 In her free time, Katie likes reading, drinking iced tea, traveling, and looking at pictures of dogs.
+You can find Katie walking around campus with her small dog, Minnie, who would love to meet you!

 Area Coordinators (AC)